All Products

 DISABLE

-• DISABLE: The source table is not a partitioned table.
-If the specified Hologres table is a partitioned table, an exception is reported.
+• DISABLE (default): The source table is not a partitioned table.
+If the specified Hologres table is a partitioned table, an exception is thrown.

 • DYNAMIC: The latest partition of the partitioned table is continuously consumed.
 The dynamic partitioning feature must be enabled for the partitioned table.
-In dynamic mode, partitions are consumed chronologically, from oldest to latest.
-When data in a partition previous to the latest is being consumed, the connector starts to consume data in the latest partition when the new unit time arrives.
+In DYNAMIC mode, partitions are consumed chronologically, from oldest to latest.
+When data in the partition previous to the latest is being consumed, the connector starts to consume data in the latest partition when a new unit of time arrives.

-• STATIC: Fixed partitions of the partitioned table are consumed.
+• STATIC: Consumes fixed partitions of the partitioned table.
 Multiple partitions can be consumed at the same time.
-Partitions cannot be added or removed during the consumption process.
-By default, all partitions of the partitioned table are consumed.
+Partitions cannot be added or removed during consumption.
+By default, all partitions of this parent table are consumed.

 source.binlog.partition-binlog-lateness-timeout-minutes